 Visitors from the approved EU countries can visit Austria without a quarantine period or testing.

 Here's everything you need to know about Austria's reopening

-The Bahamas is officially reopening for tourism on October 15th, 2020.
+The Bahamas is officially reopening for tourism (for the 2nd time since July) on October 15th, 2020.

 For more information, read the Bahama's reopening guide.

 Barbados officially reopens for tourism on July 1, 2020, allowing tourists from all countries and nations to visit.

 While all nations are welcome to visit the island nation of Barbados starting in July, there are different entry requirements depending on where the travelers are coming from.

 Update: In August the nation re-released a new set of entry requirements that are stricter.
 Follow the link below to review.